woman taking an online yoga course to combat fatigue

 Regain self-awareness

-Yoga offers a great opportunity: self-reconnection.
-With stress, fatigue, worries, outings, etc., time for yourself is limited.
-But with this practice, those days are far behind you and if you got there, it is thanks to these advantages:
+Yoga offers a wonderful opportunity to reconnect with yourself.
+With stress, tiredness, worries, going out and so on, time for yourself is limited.
+But with this practice, those days are long gone, and if you've got where you are today, it's thanks to these benefits:

 • Exploring your thoughts and emotions